Latest News

 WINTER CLUBHOUSE, CAFE AND BAR HOURS

-The clubhouse is open from 0800 to 1700 every day, and is accessible with the members' door code.
+The clubhouse is open from 0800 to the time shown below, and is accessible with the members' door code.

-Come in and grab a coffee or snack from our honesty café in the Lookout Lounge.
-We have sandwiches, crisps, snack bars and even pot noodles for sale.
+Come in and grab a coffee or snack from our self service honesty café in the Lookout Lounge.
+We have crisps, snack bars and even pot noodles for sale.
 It is self-service and you can pay by card or cash.
-The Club reserves the right to close the building early if the weather is atrocious and members are unlikely to be popping in.
-We endeavour to keep members informed of any early closures where possible.
-Sometimes weekend training will mean the building is open slightly later.
+Please wash up any crockery or cutlery you use.
+Self service means what it says - we don't have "staff"!

-Bar Opening - Sunday afternoon plus Socials.
 Our bar is manned by club volunteers, and they reserve the right to close early if the day's activity has been cancelled, or the bar is quiet.
-We endeavour to keep members informed where possible.

 Please keep an eye on the Club website and Club Facebook pages for details of any socials in the club.
-Remember also that many members meet on Tuesday mornings for coffee and a natter - join us!
+Remember also that many members meet on Tuesday mornings from about 11am for coffee and a natter - join us!

 Members can hire our main Lookout Lounge for private parties, and hire the upstairs office.
 Members and outside groups can book the Hems Kalis meeting room, with AV facilities.
 All have access to our high speed wi-fi.